 In 2006, Hurst was awarded the TIAA-CREF Paul A. Samuelson Award for Outstanding Scholarly Writing on Lifelong Financial Security for the work examining how individuals use home production to maintain their consumption during retirement.
 In 2012, Hurst was also award the Ewing Marion Kauffman Prize Medal for Distinguished Research in Entrepreneurship.
 The Medal is awarded annually to a scholar under the age of 40 whose research has made a significant contribution to the literature in entrepreneurship.
 In both 2008 and 2010, the Chicago Booth MBAs selected him as the recipient of the Emory Williams Award for Outstanding MBA Teaching.
 Hurst also was the 2017 recipient of the McKinsey Award for Excellence in Teaching bestowed biannually to one Chicago Booth faculty member.

 Hurst is a member of the Economic Fluctuations Group, Aging Group, and Public Economics Group at the National Bureau of Economic Research.
-He is currently serving as the co-editor of the NBER Macro-Annual.
+He is currently serving as the co-editor of the NBER Macro-Annual and the Journal of Economic Perspectives.
 Hurst was a former co-editor of the Journal of Political Economy from 2014-2017.
 Hurst earned a bachelor’s degree in economics and finance from Clarkson University in 1993.
 He received a master’s degree in economics in 1995 and a PhD in economics in 1999 from the University of Michigan.
 He joined the Chicago Booth faculty in 1999.